Hassan Mahmood Khandker: Early life and career

-Khandker born in Pirgachha Upazila in Rangpur district.
+Khandker was born in Pirgachha Upazila in Rangpur district.
 He completed his bachelor's and master's degrees in English from the University of Dhaka.

 Khandker joined the police department in 1984 as a member of the Bangladesh Civil Service cadre of the 1982 batch.
 He served as director general of Rapid Action Battalion during February 2007 to August 2010.
 He received the Bangladesh Police Medal and the President Police Medal.
 During his tenure as the IGP, Bangladesh Police received the Independence Day Award.

-Khandker was appointed as the ambassador of Bangladesh to Spain in 2015.
+Khandker was appointed the ambassador of Bangladesh to Spain in 2015.

 Khandker has charges against him in International Criminal Court (ICC) for crimes against humanity.